foscanit/project-I/README.md

 # Most of the people that provoke shark attacks are divers.

 But in this hypothesis I was wrong, because the activity that most of the people that provoke shark attacks are performing is fishing!
-However, we could say it's recreational fishing, instead of a professional activity.
+However, according to the data analyzed, we could say it's recreational fishing, instead of a professional activity.

 ![image5](https://github.com/foscanit/project-I/blob/main/images/activities.png?raw=true)